SoAp9035/simple-telegram-api/README.md

 # Simple Telegram API

 A simple and easy-to-use Python wrapper for Telegram bots.
-This library allows you to send messages, edit messages, fetch updates, and handle messages easily.
+This library allows you to send messages, edit messages, fetch updates, handle messages, and run continuous loops easily.

 ## Getting a Bot Token